Carl Street Urban Common improvement project - Woolloongabba

 This project aims to make park improvements that fit with the community’s desires and values, as well as increase recreational opportunities for residents and visitors.

-New proposed features include:
+New features will include:

-- sheltered picnic area
+- a sheltered picnic area

 - new shade trees